benjaminhoffman/gatsby-plugin-segment-js/README.md

 - use multiple write keys (one for prod env, another optional one for dev)
 - disable page view tracking (just in case you want to add it later manually)
-- up to date (Segment snippet 4.1.0)
+- will use a default Segment code snippet (currently `v4.13.2`), or you can provide your own custom snippet

 ## Install